awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 #### Branch Key and Beacon Key Creation

-To create a branch key, this operation must generate the following values:
+To create a branch key, this operation must take the following:

+- `branchKeyId`: The identifier

+This operation needs to generate the following:

-- `branchKeyId`: a new guid.
+- `version`: a new guid.
 This guid MUST be [version 4 UUID](https://www.ietf.org/rfc/rfc4122.txt)
+- `timestamp`: a timestamp for the current time.
+  This timestamp MUST be in ISO8601 format in UTC, to microsecond precision (e.g. “YYYY-MM-DDTHH:mm:ss.ssssssZ“)

 The wrapped Branch Keys, DECRYPT_ONLY and ACTIVE, MUST be created according to [Wrapped Branch Key Creation](#wrapped-branch-key-creation).